Flawless Bagnaia Claims Third Consecutive Dutch MotoGP - UrduPoint

 It was 26-year-old Bastianini's first podium position at Assen.

-Fellow Spaniard and veteran rider Marquez was fourth, and although he seemed to make a few mistakes on the track, did well to recover from a fall in the sprint race on Saturday.
+Vinales eventally lost fourth place to Giannantonio after it was determined that he exceeded track limits in the final round.
+Fellow Spaniard and veteran rider Marc Marquez finished fourth, and although he seemed to make a few mistakes on the track, did well to recover from a fall in the sprint race on Saturday.

+His good work was undone however when race officials afterwards penalised him for riding with incorrect tyre pressures -- which saw him drop down to 10th.

+Vinales eventually ended fifth behind Di Giannantonio, with South Africa's Brad Binder in sixth on a KTM.

 The riders now gear up for next week's German MotoGP at Sachsenring.